Hobbies

 An example star trail animation made from code I wrote to make star trails given a random assortment of stars and a rotational axis.

-I have experience with the programming languages Python, MATLAB, Mathematica, C, C++, and cern ROOT.
+I have experience with the programming languages Python, javascript, html, MATLAB, Mathematica, C, C++, and cern ROOT.
 I work primary with Python and I am very familiar with the following packages as I use them frequently in my research: Numpy, Scipy, Keras, Pyroot, Matplotlib, and Pandas.

 Hiking